 The photo and description that follow are found in the textbook Human Biology.
 The modified image and description are the result of applying elements 6.1, 6.2, and 6.3 to the image introduced in section 5.
 The example uses different skin tones, them or their pronouns, and a name common in several different cultures.
 In addition, the earlier image linked the decision to wear impractical clothing to one gender.
-An alternative approach to modifying the narrative would be to remove pronouns entirely, avoiding the use of gendered pronouns, as well as them and their.
+An alternative approach to modifying the narrative would be to remove pronouns entirely, avoiding the use of gendered pronouns.